Opinions of Counsel in Real Estate Finance Transactions

 Clark Hill

-Mr. Dunn is involved in a broad spectrum of real estate and commercial transactions for private and public entities.
-His work has included infrastructure development; office and commercial acquisitions, development, and leasing; commercial real estate finance on behalf of lenders and borrowers; foreclosures and workouts; industrial project finance and land development; land use and development; and advising clients in all aspects of real estate matters.
-He is a recognized authority in the area of legal opinions in business transactions and has served as chair of committees for the American College of Real Estate Lawyers and the ABA Section of Real Property, Trust and Estates Law on that subject.
-Mr. Dunn’s written work has been published widely and he is a frequent lecturer at national, regional, and statewide programs on various aspects of secured financing.
+Mr. Dunn has routinely been involved in a broad spectrum of real estate and commercial transactions for private and public entities.
+His work has included infrastructure development; acquisitions, development, financing, and leasing of commercial and industrial facilities; real estate secured finance on behalf of lenders and borrowers; foreclosures and workouts; industrial project finance, and land use and development.
+Mr. Dunn is recognized for his contributions to the subject of legal opinions in commercial finance transactions.
+He has served as chair of committees for the American College of Real Estate Lawyers and the ABA Section of Real Property, Trust and Estates Law on that subject.
+Mr. Dunn has presented at many CLE programs, authored numerous published articles, and served as reporter for reports related to opinions in real estate finance.
+He serves as an Advisory Board Member of WGLO, and a recipient of its James J. Fuld Award.

 Close